Jeff Green (racing driver): Conflicts with fellow drivers

+During the 1998 NASCAR Winston Cup Series in the 1998 Pontiac Excitement 400 at Richmond International Raceway, Green was involved in an early crash with Ted Musgrave, rendering him out of the race.
+Green climbed from his car during the caution period and stood on the track and angrily pointed at Musgrave as he passing by.
+Green then ran to the pit area to confront Musgrave's crew before being restrained by a NASCAR official.
+His team owner, Felix Sabates, then went to confront the crew and radioed his other two drivers, Sterling Marlin and Joe Nemechek, to try and wreck Musgrave at every opportunity for the remainder of the race.

 While in the Busch Series, Green developed a rivalry with Kevin Harvick.
 The drivers were prime contenders for the 2000 and 2001 championships, with Harvick beating Green out in the latter year.
 Green would become a teammate of Harvick's in the Winston Cup in 2002; both rejected the notion that they could not get along.
 While their first season together passed without incident, the second did not end well.
 During the 2003 Pontiac Excitement 400, Harvick ran into the rear of Green's car while Green was attempting to avoid a conflict between Ryan Newman and Ward Burton.
 Harvick began apologizing for the spin-out, and cameras showed that Green's car had hesitated before the collision.
 Green was outraged by the incident and confronted Harvick's crew chief, Todd Berrier, later saying, "Tough to be teammates when it seems like there's only one car at RCR."
 He was fired by Childress the next day, who said that change was needed after the relationship had gone awry.

 After a relatively quiet 2004, Green took part in a much-publicized feud with his former high school schoolmate and off-track friend, Michael Waltrip during the early 2005 season, especially during races at Martinsville and Darlington, where Green and Waltrip wrecked each other on several occasions.
 While no penalties were assessed against the drivers, NASCAR ordered them to discontinue the incidents.

 During the 2006 season, at the Chevy Rock and Roll 400, after being involved in a crash with Jimmie Johnson on lap 252, Green drove back onto the track, and, while 51 laps down while repairs were made, then slammed into Johnson just after he had spun off the bumper of Reed Sorenson on lap 322, resulting in his car being ordered to the garage for the final 78 laps (resulting in a 41st-place finish).